marcvhoof/genesys-zu-pynq-notes/README.md

 ```
 sudo sh scripts/image.sh scripts/debian.sh genesys-zu-debian-arm64.img 1024
 ```
-# 6. Burn to a big enough SD Card
+# 6. Burn to a fast SD Card
 Use your favourite image maker.
 For example Ubuntu's start up image maker.
+You can change the image size in step 5 (1024 megabytes) or use gparted afterwards.
+Genesys ZU supports the UHS-I 104MB/s mode.

 ## Port of Pavel Demin's work and other sources
 Notes on the Genesys ZU, following the methodology of Pavel Demin's Red Pitaya implementation: